armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ### Verify patches

 Read each file linked to in the `patchesStrategicMerge` section.
-You may need to update each configuration with values specific to you and your environment.
+You may need to update each patch configuration with values specific to you and your environment.
 For example, the `kustomization-quickstart.yml` file described in the [Choose a `kustomization` file](#choose-a-kustomization-file) section links to `accounts/docker/patch-dockerhub.yml`.
 You need to update that patch file with your own DockerHub credentials.

+Explore the patches in various folders to see if there are any that you want to use.
+Remember to list additional patches in the `patchesStrategicMerge` section of your `kustomization.yml` file.

+### Secrets

 Store secret literals in `secrets/secrets.env` and secret files in `secrets/files` if you want to store Spinnaker secrets in Kubernetes.